Blood Brothers (musical): Act Two

-An increasingly mentally deranged and paranoid Mrs. Lyons further questions whether she is truly free from Mrs. Johnstone ("Shoes Upon The Table (Reprise)") as Mickey asks his mother for money to see a film while reintroducing Eddie.
+An increasingly mentally deranged and paranoid Mrs. Lyons further questions whether she is truly free from Mrs. Johnstone ("Shoes Upon The Table (Reprise)") as Mickey asks his mother for money to see a film while reintroducing Edward.
 After she realises it is a pornographic film, the three have a humorous moment, before Mrs. Johnstone gives them the money and they leave.
 Mrs Lyons, by this point clearly mentally ill, discovers Mrs. Johnstone's house and confronts her, believing that she followed her after they moved.
-After she admits that she “never made him [Eddie] mine”, she offers to pay off Mrs. Johnstone again.
+After she admits that she "never made him [Edward] mine", she offers to pay off Mrs. Johnstone again.
 After Mrs. Johnstone stands her ground and declares she will not be paid off again, stating that she has made a good life for herself, an enraged Mrs. Lyons attempts to attack Mrs. Johnstone with a knife, but a now strong-willed Mrs. Johnstone fights back and kicks her out, with Mrs. Lyons fleeing in terror.
-Mrs. Lyons continues to deteriorate into insanity and it is implied that she has developed a reputation for madness. (“Mad Woman On A Hill”).
+Mrs. Lyons continues to deteriorate into insanity and it is implied that she has developed a reputation for madness. ("Mad Woman On A Hill").

-Mickey, Eddie, and Linda spend each summer as teens together, taking the play to the end of the 1970s, when an 18-year-old Eddie reveals to Linda that he is leaving for university in Liverpool the following day, but has not told her or Mickey.
-Linda reveals that Mickey still hasn't asked her out, prompting Eddie to tell her what he would say to her if he were Mickey.
+Mickey, Edward, and Linda spend each summer as teens together, taking the play to the end of the 1970s, when an 18-year-old Edward reveals to Linda that he is leaving for university in Liverpool the following day, but has not told her or Mickey.
+Linda reveals that Mickey still has not asked her out, prompting Edward to tell her what he would say to her if he were Mickey.
 Secretly, he is revealing his true feelings but has not acted on them out of respect for Mickey ("I'm Not Saying A Word").
-Eddie leaves for university in Liverpool, but not before encouraging Mickey to ask Linda out.
+Edward leaves for university in Liverpool, but not before encouraging Mickey to ask Linda out.

-During Eddie's absence, Linda gets pregnant, and she and Mickey quickly marry and move in with Mrs Johnstone.
+During Edward's absence, Linda gets pregnant, and she and Mickey quickly marry and move in with Mrs Johnstone.
 Mickey is then made redundant from his factory job due to the recession of the early 1980s, which hits Merseyside particularly hard, and Mickey joins thousands of other Merseysiders on the dole shortly before Christmas ("Miss Jones").
-Eddie returns at Christmas ready to party and have fun, but Mickey realises that they are now very different; after a small argument, they part.
+Edward returns at Christmas ready to party and have fun, but Mickey realises that they are now very different; after a small argument, they part.
 Mickey is persuaded to assist his brother Sammy, who now engages in criminal acts, in a robbery, to earn money to support Linda and their baby daughter Sarah.
 The robbery goes bad, and Mickey becomes an accessory to a murder committed by Sammy.
 He is sentenced to seven years in prison, and the incident destroys Mickey mentally.